instantdb/instant/client/www/_posts/db_browser.md

 ## E. Endpoints

-Much of backend development ends up being a sort of glue between the database and and the frontend.
+Much of backend development ends up being a sort of glue between the database and the frontend.

 ```javascript
 // db.js